 There are two challenges to that.
 One, how do you collect sales revenue for each of your locations?
 If you get to 40, 50 or 10,000 franchises, you’re not going to trust spreadsheets to be accurate, or that there will be an audit trail to those calculations.
 So, a VC might say, “We’ll give you our money, but you guys need to button up.”

 We have found that it is situations like this that pushes organizations to consider the financial management application Microsoft Dynamics GP, because money people know its reputation.
 It’s an excellent system, it’s scalable and affordable; it’s flexible so you can do things with it.
 So, VCs have confidence in your numbers.
 So, with GP and a module like the Eclipse Royalty & Rights Management System (ERRMS) or ERRMS-FBA, scalability is a tremendous benefit.

 ERRMS is the only royalty management solution to integrate seamlessly with GP worldwide.
 We help franchisors fix their growing pains with ERRMS-FBA so they can focus on opening franchises, not worry about the accounting for it.

 Extracts in this blog are taken from an article published on Microsoft Dynamics World on 26/10/2016.
-For further information about how franchisors can benefit from automating the processing of royalties, visit the solution page, or read the managing royalties within franchise accounting blog post:
+For further information about how franchisors can benefit from automating the processing of royalties and franchise fees, visit the solution page, or read the managing royalties within franchise accounting blog post: